A common question I get from chicken owners is how to stop or retrain a rooster from attacking them or a family member.

 Similarly, they learned that if they wanted to be top dog (and reproduce the most), they needed to ward off potential rivals.

 In other words, flogging amounts to a rooster’s version of a bar fight.
+Your floggin’ rooster is programmed to compete for the top of the flock.

-Ok, so how to I stop this negative behavior?
+How to stop this negative behavior?

 Never hit or hurt the rooster – he’s just doing his job.
 YOUR job is to just make sure he understands he has his space and you have yours.
+Your goal is to eliminate his aggressive behavior and being mean to him will not do that.

-It’s important to remember that while it’s unnerving having a rooster come at you, he’s not likely to do very much damage (compared to a dog, for example), so even if he makes contact, you won’t be harmed very much.
+While it’s unnerving having a rooster come at you with dominance in mind, he’s not likely to do very much damage (compared to a dog, for example).
+So even if he makes contact, you won’t be harmed very much.
+Understanding this gives you the confidence to help him realize his place.

-If your rooster has just started attacking, or he’s young and testing out his place in the flock on you, you can try separating him from the flock for a few hours to see if that helps settle him.
-He might just need to be put in “the naughty chair” for a time out.
+If your rooster has just started attacking or he’s young and testing out his place in the flock on you, you can try separating him from the flock for a few hours to see if that helps settle him.
+He might just need to be put in “the naughty chair” for a time-out.

-Can Chickens Lay Eggs Without A Rooster Red Rooster 683x1024
+Can Chickens Lay Eggs Without A Rooster Red Rooster

 Can you ALWAYS retrain a rooster?

 Honestly, in some cases, it won’t work out.
-I’m not going to sugar coat it or try to convince you that you should try again and again and again.
+I’m not going to sugarcoat it or try to convince you that you should try again and again and again.

 I do believe these cases are rare, however, and given enough time, most roosters will come around.